jkobus/team-collaboration-guidelines/src/02_jira_task_creation_and_managemement_guidelines.md

 - **Finality of Closure**: Once a task is closed, it is considered completed forever.
 - **Addressing Post-Completion Issues**: If issues arise related to a task that has already been closed, create a new bug and link it to the original task.
 Avoid reopening closed tasks.
 This is important because each task is associated with specific build and deployment stages.
 Creating a new Pull Request (PR) using the same issue ticket can lead to confusing results and make it more challenging to track the life cycle of that issue.
 - **Documentation**: Ensure all relevant information, including the reason for closure, is documented in the task before closing.
-For example, if it was closed and there was no PR leave some brief note explaining that decision.
+For example, if it was closed and there was no PR, leave a brief note explaining that decision.
+This practice is crucial for several reasons:
+  - **Traceability**: It allows team members to trace the history and rationale behind decisions, which is invaluable for understanding the project's evolution and for future reference.
+  - **Accountability**: Clear documentation holds everyone accountable for their actions and decisions, promoting transparency within the team.
+  - **Efficiency**: Having a well-documented task history helps in quickly resolving any future queries or issues related to the task, saving time and effort in the long run.
+  - **Knowledge Sharing**: It serves as a knowledge base for new team members or for those who were not directly involved in the task, facilitating smoother onboarding and knowledge transfer.

 ## Additional Considerations